astra-void/unnamed-js-game/README.md

 # Introduction
-This project is based with pnpm.
+> This project is builded with pnpm.
-You can run with npm too.

 # Install
 ```